Where to Buy Disposable Cameras

 As for where to buy your disposable cameras for weddings, there are many specialty companies which produce custom products just for this.

-HOWEVER, I’d always recommend buying regular disposable cameras like these from Amazon for 2 reasons.
+HOWEVER, I’d always recommend buying regular disposable cameras like this from Amazon for 2 reasons.

 The cost of buying disposable cameras in bulk for weddings is often 1/3 the price of buying custom ones.
-You can get 10 Fujifilm QuickSnaps for around $55 (check the latest price here), i.e. $5.50 per camera!
+You can get 10 Fujifilm QuickSnaps for around $55, i.e. $5.50 per camera!

 Compare this to your average custom disposable wedding camera company which usually charges around $15 per camera, and wants you to adhere to minimum order quantities.